 When packages arrive, all shipping containers should be opened by the General Assistant and the COC should be located.
 The COC should be referred to during all following steps.
 Each sample jar should be removed and the level and integrity of preservative must be checked, recharging ethanol solution when required.
 The label of each sample container must be checked against the COC, and marked off as they are identified.
 The NEON provided barcode label is scanned.
 For samples with multiple jars, all jars need to be organized together, and scanned appropriately.
 Any leakage or damage, and any discrepancies between sample labeling and the COC document must be noted.
-This information must be reported to the Quality Assurance Manager (Figure 1) immediately who reports to NEON by telephone or email immediately.
+This information must be reported to the Operations Officer (Figure 1) immediately, this information is reported to NEON through sample receipt forms.
 Any discrepancies must be rectified before custody documents are signed, copied, and returned to the client.

 Once all samples have been checked off against the COC, and all discrepancies have been rectified by the client, the client-provided COC must be signed and copied.
-The original COC is returned to the client via fax, data upload to NEON data repository, email or USPS by the Quality Assurance Manager.
+The original COC is returned to the client via data upload to NEON data repository by the General Assistant.